-At the beginning of the year, Bloomberg named St. Kitts and Nevis as one of the hottest destinations to visit in 2018.
+In 2018, Bloomberg named St. Kitts and Nevis as one of the hottest destinations to visit.
 In fact, out of 22 cities and countries, St. Kitts was the only spot in the Caribbean to get a shout-out.

 So, how does a tiny island like St. Kitts steal the spotlight from some of the major players like Jamaica, Cuba, and Antigua and Barbuda?
 The answer, says Paul Minich, marketing consultant for St. Kitts Tourism, is actually quite simple: too many Caribbean destinations have been done-to-death by all-inclusive fanatics, and this year, travellers are demanding an authentic representation of the places they visit.